-Parks and Gardens (P&G) Urban parks, country parks and formal gardens, open to the general public providing opportunities for informal recreation and community events Amenity green space (AGS) Informal recreation and green spaces in and around housing, with a primary purpose of providing opportunities for informal activities close to home or work Natural/ semi natural space (NSN) Woodlands, scrubland, orchards, grasslands (eg meadow and non-amenity grassland), wetlands and river corridors, nature reserves and brownfield land with a primary purpose of wildlife conservation and biodiversity Play provision for children and young people (CYP) Equipped play areas with the primary purpose of providing opportunities for play, physical activity and social interaction involving both children and young people Allotments (ALL) Allotments providing opportunities for people to grow their own produce Cemeteries and churchyards (C&C) Private burial grounds, local authority burial grounds and disused churchyards Civic spaces Including civic and market square and other hard surfaced community areas designed for pedestrians
+Parks and gardens (P&G) Urban parks, country parks and formal gardens, open to the general public providing opportunities for informal recreation and community events Amenity green space (AGS) Informal recreation and green spaces in and around housing, with a primary purpose of providing opportunities for informal activities close to home or work Natural / semi natural space (NSN) Woodlands, scrubland, orchards, grasslands (eg meadow and non-amenity grassland), wetlands and river corridors, nature reserves and brownfield land with a primary purpose of wildlife conservation and biodiversity Play provision for children and young people (CYP) Equipped play areas with the primary purpose of providing opportunities for play, physical activity and social interaction involving both children and young people Allotments (ALL) Allotments providing opportunities for people to grow their own produce Cemeteries and churchyards (C&C) Private burial grounds, local authority burial grounds and disused churchyards Civic spaces Including civic and market square and other hard surfaced community areas designed for pedestrians

 - 10.2.4.
-It is essential that these facilities are maintained and increased as studies have shown that the provision of green and open spaces can have positive effects on health and wellbeing55. - 10.2.5.
+It is essential that these facilities are maintained and increased as studies have shown that the provision of green and open spaces can have positive effects on health and wellbeing. - 10.2.5.
 Based on the Open Space study undertaken jointly by consultants and Northampton Borough Council, standards have been derived to ensure that the requirements of the future residents are catered for when new development proposals are considered.
 The formulae for calculating these standards are set out in the Planning Obligations Supplementary Planning Document 2013.
 Any updates to the SPD will incorporate the formulae. - 10.2.6.
-Suitable Alternative Natural Greenspaces (SANGS) are existing areas of open land which are improved to attract residents of new developments away from designated sites such as Special Protection Areas and Special
+Suitable Alternative Natural Greenspaces (SANGS) are existing areas of open land which are improved to attract residents of new developments away from designated sites such as Special Protection Areas and Special Areas of Conservation.
+SANGS need to be suitably designed for recreation, accessible and usually provide circular footpaths.
+As set out in Policy ENV2, the provision of a SANG may meet or contribute to the provision of other types of open space.

-55 Green Space and Health (Parliamentary Office of Science & Technology, POSTnote 538 October 2016)
+&lt;sup>55 Green Space and Health (Parliamentary Office of Science & Technology, POSTnote 538 October 2016)